CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.1 General Building.md

 ### 2 8 Insufficient firing

 Every building in which IT operates is criss-crossed by a multitude of wires and cables.
 Fresh and sewer pipes, heating pipes, energy supply and data transmission are mentioned as examples.
 It is inevitable that such pipe and cable routes must cross fire walls and floors.
-If suitable fire barriers are not installed in such places, fires and smoke may spread uncontrollably.The high dynamics of the IT also make it necessary to relocate, even beyond the firebox, in the pipeline network.
+If suitable fire barriers are not installed in such places, fires and smoke may spread uncontrollably.
+The high dynamics of the IT also make it necessary to relocate, even beyond the firebox, in the pipeline network.
 In what form that can be done correctly depends directly on the existing bulkhead and can be very different.
 If changes to a firewall are not carried out in accordance with the requirements of the respective bulkhead manufacturer, there is a risk that it will fail in the event of a fire and the fire can thus expand into the area actually protected by the bulkhead.

 ### 2 9 Power failure